StefanHaunsberger/GeneNameGenieR/README.md

 retrieving metadata for Ensembl genes and transcripts and translating between different database formats.
 Thereby, providing the source database of the input identifier is optional.

-Moreover GeneNameGeneiR supports 22 different miRBase release versions, with the most recent one from March 2018, miRBase version 22. miRNAs can be translated to the most recent as well as any other supported miRBase version version and metadata, such as sequence, previous identifiers or type, can also be included.
+Moreover GeneNameGenieR supports 22 different miRBase release versions, with the most recent one from March 2018, miRBase version 22. miRNAs can be translated to the most recent as well as any other supported miRBase version version and metadata, such as sequence, previous identifiers or type, can also be included.

+Reactome pathway enrichment analysis can be performed on Reactome v.63.

 The main methods are: